kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 🎉 You populated the inventory. 🤘

-look at the node details and look at the ownerreferences
+Look at the node details and look at the ownerreferences

 ```bash
 choreoctl get nodes.infra.kuid.dev -o yaml